timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

   ],
   "description": "The committed and responsible worker, steadily pursuing his goals with patience and determination.
-Bringing ideas into physical form through discipline.", "archetypes": "The committed and responsible worker", "named_entities": [
-    "The committed and responsible worker", // [?]
-The knight pentacles the guy, as opposed to "The Knight of Pentacles" the card?
+Bringing ideas into physical form through discipline.", "archetypes": "The committed and responsible worker", "named_entities": "The committed and responsible worker", // The knight of pentacles the guy, as opposed to "The Knight of Pentacles" the card?
-  ],
   "actions": [
     "Steadily pursuing his goals",
     "Bringing ideas into physical form",